odtublockchain-dev/zero-to-full-stack-web3-development/week-2/css-basics-2/README.md

 # **Week 2 / Workshop 4 / CSS Basics 2**

-In this workshop, you will learn the more intermediate concepts of the CSS and practice them by styling your
+In this workshop, you will learn the more intermediate concepts of CSS.

 ## Step 1: Intermediate CSS Properties